Optimization via a Control-Centric Framework: Constrained Minimax Problems

 \section{Constrained Minimax Problems}

 Constrained minimax problems are central in robust control, adversarial machine learning, and game-theoretic models of resource allocation, where two agents with conflicting objectives interact under shared feasibility constraints.
-Classical minimax results~\cite{kose_solutions_1956,cherukuri_saddle-point_2017} establish asymptotic or exponential convergence for convex-concave problems with constraints.
-More recent works demonstrate FT and FxT convergence in unconstrained settings~\cite{romero_finite-time_2020,garg_fixed-time_2021,ozaslan_exponential_2024}.
-However, convergence in FT, FxT, and PT for constrained convex-concave problems has not been documented.
-This section addresses this gap using our control-centric framework with the HGD case.
+Classical saddle-point dynamics~\cite{cherukuri_saddle-point_2017,cherukuri_role_2018} establish asymptotic or exponential convergence for convex-concave problems, but only in either the unconstrained minimax setting or the primal-dual reformulation of constrained optimization, where the saddle structure is on $(\mathbf{x},\boldsymbol{\lambda},\boldsymbol{\mu})$, not on a pair of decision variables $(\mathbf{x},\mathbf{y})$ subject to shared constraints.
+More recent works demonstrate FxT convergence in unconstrained minimax settings~\cite{garg_fixed-time_2022}.
+To our knowledge, convergence in any rate regime, e.g., asymptotic, exponential, FT, FxT, or PT, for genuine constrained convex-concave minimax problems with shared feasibility constraints coupling $(\mathbf{x},\mathbf{y})$ has not been documented.
+This section addresses this gap using our control-centric framework with the HGD realization.